kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <a href="http://api.jquery.com/jQuery.getScript/" target="blank">Read more about "jQuery.getScript()"</a>

 <a name="jqxhr-promises-deferreds"></a>
-<h4 class="h4-guide">jqHXR, Promises & Deferreds</h4>
+<h4 class="h4-guide">jqHXR & Promises</h4>
-When used, both `$.ajax()` and some of the shorthand methods return the jQuery XMLHttpRequest object, which is commonly referred to as "jqHXR".
+The `$.ajax()` method and some of the shorthand methods return the "jQuery XMLHttpRequest" object, commonly referred to as "jqHXR".
 The `.load()` shorthand method does not return jqXHR.

-jqXHR is basically the traditional `XMLHttpRequest` object already in the browser, but wrapped in a specific API created by jQuery.
+jqXHR is basically the traditional `XMLHttpRequest` browser object wrapped in a specific jQuery API.
 The jQuery documentation refers to jqXHR as a "superset" of the browser's XHR.

-An important part of the API are jQuery "promises" which are part of the jQuery Deffered object.
-This guide focuses on using the jQuery Deffered object with AJAX-related functionality, but it can do more than what will be discussed here...<a href="http://api.jquery.com/category/deferred-object/" target="blank" title="Read more about jQuery Deferreds">read the jQuery documentation to learn more about jQuery Deferreds</a>.
+An important part of this API are _jQuery Promises_ which are part of jQuery's _Deffered_ object.
+This guide focuses on using Promises and not Deffereds, but Deffereds are useful so it's good to understand them...<a href="http://api.jquery.com/category/deferred-object/" target="blank" title="Read more about jQuery Deferreds">read the jQuery documentation to learn more about jQuery Deferreds</a>.

 <a name="what-is-a-javascript-promise"></a>
 <h4 class="h4-guide">What is a Promise?</h4>
 Promises are not a new technology, but are relatively new to JavaScript and are gaining an important role in the language.
 Discussing them in full is also beyond the scope of this guide but it's good to understand their basic ideas.

-According to the <a href="https://promisesaplus.com/" target="blank" title="Read the Promises/A+ specification">community-led Promises specification</a>:
+According to the <a href="https://promisesaplus.com/" target="blank" title="Read the Promises/A+ specification">community-led Promises/A+ specification</a>:

 > *A promise represents the eventual result of an asynchronous operation.
 The primary way of interacting with a promise is through its `then` method, which registers callbacks to receive either a promise’s eventual value or the reason why the promise cannot be fulfilled.*